 Well, I haven't written a single post since February seventh.
 Since that time, I spent ten days in Paris with Marsha and Jane.
 Before the trip, when I was working like crazy to be able to get away, I thought ten days would seem like an eternity.
-Little did I know it would fly - just fly - by, and now with each passing day, I recall another precious memory and hanker just a little bit more to go back to that beautiful gray city.
+Little did I know it would fly - just fly - by, and now with each passing day, I hanker just a little bit more to go back to that beautiful gray lady of a city.

-We stayed in an elegant apartment, with a lovely kitchen, on Rue du Cherche Midi, in the same block that houses Poilane, the famous breadmaker.
-We had gloriously buttered toast every morning and wonderful bread to top with the amazing cheeses - all raw milk and unavailable here - that we ate every night while drinking copious amounts of white Sancerre.
-(We had to drink a lot of wine since it was the only cheap thing in the whole city.
-We absolutely owed it to ourselves.)
-We ate in on four nights because we found luscious food to buy and cook, never mind that Jane and Marsha had a fit when our rotisserie chicken from the Sunday outdoor organic market on Rue Raspail cost the equivalent of $30.
-(I think they're still talking about it.)
+We stayed in an elegant apartment, with a lovely kitchen, on Rue du Cherche Midi, in the same block as Poilane so we had glorious toast every morning and wonderful bread to top with the amazing cheeses - all raw milk and unavailable here - that we ate every night while drinking copious amounts of Sancerre.
+We cooked our own dinner on four of the ten nights because we found good food to buy and cook in our neighborhood and got a rotisserie chicken from the Sunday outdoor organic market on Rue Raspail.

-There's too much to tell; too many wonderful museums; the young American who proposed to his American girlfriend in front of a Monet and caught the rapt attention of everyone in the gallery and bowed when we all clapped after she said yes; the Berthillon ice cream I finally got my hands on (not for long); the tour Mike gave us of his fifteenth century restored home in the Marais (the freaking fifteenth - did you hear me? - century), etc., etc., etc. It was more fun than I could ever have imagined, and we plan to do it next year when we will be armed with Clotilde's newest book.
+There's too much to tell - the wonderful museums; the young American who proposed to his girlfriend in front of a Monet and caught the rapt attention of everyone in the gallery and bowed when we all clapped after she said yes; the Berthillon ice cream I finally got my hands on; the tour Mike gave us of his fifteenth century restored home in the Marais, etc., etc., etc.

-Why after so long did I finally sit down to write?
-It's because today, at long last, is ice cream day!
-The sky is September eleventh blue (sigh), the temperature is in the high sixties, and everyone who is outside is strolling around with a smile on her face and an ice cream cone in her hand.
+And now today, at long last, is ice cream day!
+The sky is (sigh) September eleventh blue, the temperature is in the high sixties, and everyone who is outside is strolling around with a smile on his or her face and an ice cream cone in his or her hand.